-Approach the load slowly, with mast fully extended, aligning the forklift and forks with the load.
+Approach the load slowly, aligning the forklift and forks with the load.
 Stop the forklift before engaging the load.
-Using the control levers, align the forks to the correct height and angle Fig 1
+Using the control levers, align the forks to the correct height and angle.
+Fig. 1

-2. Move forward slowly, until the forks are fully engaged and the load is against the backrest.
-Lower the stabilizers.
+Move forward slowly, until the forks are fully engaged and the load is against the backrest.
 Raise the forks to lift the load.
 Tilt the mast back, placing the load against the backrest.
-Retract the mast fully.
 Raise or lower the forks to transport position, side shift the mast to center the load as needed.
-Raise the stabilizers.
-Fig 2.
+Fig. 2